 To make project planning and communication more efficient for your team, find out how process mapping works (with examples), the benefits of process mapping, and how to create a process map.

 Process mapping is a technique used to visually map out workflows and processes.
-It involves creating a process map, also referred to as a flowchart, process flowchart, or flow diagram.
+It involves creating a process map, also referred to as a flowchart, process flowchart, or workflow diagram.

 The purpose of process mapping is to communicate how a process works in a concise and straightforward way.
 It allows any team member to be able to easily understand how to complete a given process without lengthy verbal explanations.
 By mapping out a process from start to finish, you can have a better understanding of how the entire process works and identify inefficiencies or make improvements.